hexpunk/hexpunk/README.md

 >
 > -- [<cite>Collin Lysford</cite>](https://desystemize.substack.com/p/desystemize-7)

+> Lisp isn't a language, it's a building material.
+>
+> -- Alan Kay

 <!--
 **JayAndCatchFire/JayAndCatchFire** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.